 With his background in construction, Ryan leads the installation and maintenance programmes working with PJ Le Roux.

-Debbie works closely with David and Ryan looking after the sedum maintenance which has given her a great insight into all aspects of the business.
+Jordan works closely with David and Ryan looking after the sedum maintenance.

 PJ is a sedum and maintenance specialist with over 10 years’ experience of sedum and he has worked with David for over 15 years.

 PJ subsequently established a sedum installation company and works closely with Sedum Growers on large installations where multiple engineers are required.